 February 14 is Valentine’s Day in the United States, as well as many other countries, including Denmark, South Korea, Italy, the Philippines, South Africa, England, and France.
 Valentine’s Day is meant to be a day to express love to important people in your life.
 Too often, though, to boost sales and spending, marketing firms invent fantastical perceptions of what “love” is supposed to look like.
 Sometimes we are left with the impression that only romantic love is worthwhile; that it’s abnormal to be single.
 Or that we can show our love through material items: cards, flowers, chocolates, fancy dinners, and expensive jewelry.
-And there is certainly nothing wrong with pursuing romantic relationships, giving heartfelt gifts or having a nice evening out, sometimes these unrealistic expectations create resentment and sadness.
+And there is certainly nothing wrong with pursuing romantic relationships, giving heartfelt gifts or having a nice evening out, sometimes these unrealistic expectations create valentine heartaches.

 Perhaps it’s not surprising that St. Valentine’s Day is so rife with problems when one considers the origins of the holiday.

 Saint Valentine is the patron saint of lovers (also epileptics, and beekeepers, although that’s unrelated to this post).
 He was a Roman priest in the days of Emperor Claudius II, also known as Claudius the Cruel.
 One legend is that due to low army enrollment, Claudius banned marriage because he believed that unmarried men were more likely to join the military.
 Valentine defied this decree and secretly continued to perform weddings for lovelorn couples, for which he was arrested and imprisoned.
 According to the legend, he sent cards to friends from prison signed, “From Your Valentine.”

 What the greeting card companies don’t tell you is that when his sentence was carried out on February 14, St. Valentine was beaten with clubs and beheaded.
 Somehow, over the years, this Valentine heartache became an homage to romantic love and chocolate.